-Graham crackers are high in carbs, there’s no denying that.
+Graham crackers are high in carbs, and there’s no denying that.
 Because they are made from wheat, they have an extremely high carbohydrate content, which is also one of the reasons that contribute to weight gain.
 A dog’s immune system also doesn’t respond well to having a ton of carbs ingested.

-The main ingredient in Graham crackers is wheat.
+The main ingredient in Graham Crackers is wheat.
 If your graham crackers contain wheat or gluten, it’s also something that your pup may or may not react well to.
 If your dog has a gluten intolerance, this will definitely cause a problem with your pup’s digestive system.

 Can I Use Them to Train My Pup?

 As long as your dog is in good health, there’s no harm in occasionally using Graham Crackers to train your dog.
 You can use them to help train puppies during obedience lessons, as a reward while potty training, or as a reward when teaching them to do tricks.

 Frequently Asked Questions

-Q: Can they eat honey maid graham crackers?
+Can they eat Honey Maid graham crackers?

 Honey Maid is just a brand, and their ingredient list matches what we’ve listed up top.
 There’s no reason to think your pup should have any issues consuming a Honey Maid cracker.

-If using real unprocessed food isn’t an option, we recommend using actual dog treats instead of food intended for humans.
+If using real, unprocessed food isn’t an option, we recommend using actual dog treats instead of food intended for humans.
 The occasional graham is just fine as long as it’s the exception and not something that your pup eats on a daily basis.